Facilitating employee training programs in large organizations

 Pain points:

-To see if our personas were accurate enough to guide design, we consulted training literature and surveyed professionals about their training experiences.
+To see if our personas were accurate enough to guide our design process, we consulted training literature and surveyed professionals about their training experiences.

 Findings: